Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Source: Just a thought I had.
 I tried the "cutting the roll in half" idea and thought it was too messy.

-This is a guide about homemade disinfectant cleaners.
+This is a page about homemade disinfectant cleaners.
 Rather than buying a commercial disinfectant cleaner, you can make one at home.